tylerThomas909/tylerThomas909/README.md

 - ⚡ Fun fact **I enjoy pc gaming**

-- 👯 I’m looking to work with other Android Developers and learn
+- 👯 I’m looking to work with other Software Developers and learn

 - 🥅 2022 Goals: Getting a job in Software